-If you don’t want Resilio Connect Agents to track some files in your sync folder, please use IgnoreList.
-IgnoreList is located in the hidden ".sync" folder.
+If you don’t want Resilio Connect Agents to track and sync some files in your sync folder, use IgnoreList.
+There are two places where it lives.

 Ignoring files and folders

 Please note: IgnoreList is case sensitive!

 IgnoreList supports ‘?’ and ‘*‘ wildcard symbols.